 According to a recent report released by the World Health Organization (WHO), CBD “exhibits no effects indicative of any abuse or dependence potential,” in humans.
 It gets pretty deep, but ECS dysfunction (which CBD and other cannabinoids help alleviate) has even been associated with psychological disorders like schizophrenia.
 Additionally, the endocannabinoid system is thought to be involved in helping the body adjust its response to stress in the context of gastrointestinal disorders specifically, and has been linked to consciousness, emotions, and, (not surprisingly) our dreams and sleep.

-Simply put, the body makes endogenous cannabinoids that, when they bind to certain receptors, cause a cascade of cellular transactions that eventually leads to a feeling.
-CBD leads to a calm, cool, and collected feeling, while other cannabinoids (we’ll get into those a little bit in this post, but will give them a post of their own in the future as well) turn the volume up and down on different states of being like focus, sleep, relaxation, and pain management.
+Simply put, the body makes endogenous cannabinoids (CB1 and CB2) that, when they bind to certain receptors or hemp cannabinoids, cause a cascade of cellular transactions that eventually leads to a feeling.
+CBD leads to a calm, cool, and collected feeling, while other cannabinoids (we’ll get into those a little bit in this post) turn the volume up and down on different states of being like focus, sleep, relaxation, and pain management.

 Vapor distillation vs. hydrocarbon, ethanol, and CO2 extraction.